Liquefied Petroleum Gas LPG in Gas – LP Gas: What is Liquefied Petroleum Gas Properties

 The co-products include gasoline, diesel fuel, asphalt base, heating oil, naphtha, kerosene and LP gas.

-4. Liquified Petroleum Gas – LP Gas is Australian Made Energy
+4. What is a LPG Autogas?
+LP Gas is Australian Made Energy

-Liquified petroleum gas – LP gas (liquid petroleum gas) is the only motor fuel in which Australia is self-reliant.
+Liquefied petroleum gas LPG – LP gas (liquid petroleum gas) is the only motor fuel in which Australia is self-reliant.

 Unlike both petrol and diesel, for which Australia relies on imports, we produce more LP gas than we consume.

-Not only is Australia completely self-sufficient in liquified petroleum gas – LP gas but it is also a net exporter of LP gas.
+Not only is Australia completely self-sufficient in liquefied petroleum gas – LP gas but it is also a net exporter of LP gas.

 In 2013, Australia produced 2.3 Million tonnes of LP gas (liquid petroleum gas) .